-- The company taking you must be registered and approved by the Ministry of Gender, Labour and Social Development.
-Ask for the name of that company and their license Number and ensure to cross check it with the ministry - Avoid being recruited by a travel bureau - Avoid being recruited by individuals - Find out if the company that you are going to work for in the country you are going to exists. - Check whether the job you are taking on is actually available abroad. - Know the salary you will be getting - Know the location and the contacts of the Ugandan Embassy in the country where you are going to work.
+- ensure to cross check it with the ministry

+- Avoid being recruited by a travel bureau

+- Avoid being recruited by individuals

+- Check whether the job you are taking on is actually available abroad.

+- Know the salary you will be getting

+- going to work.